andyngh/noHiC/README.md

       --version                                 Show version
 ```

-The following command will be run to evaluate the quality of the *A. thaliana* CAMA-C-2 scaffolded assembly.
+The following command is run to evaluate the quality of the scaffolded *A. thaliana* CAMA-C-2 assembly.

 ```
 nohic-eval.sh -i CAMA-C-2.asm.bp.p_ctg.pure.for_asm.craq.inspector.corrected.scf.tgs.fa \